Wright State Raiders men's basketball: Marcus Jackson era (1975–1978)

+After taking some lumps as a young team in 1976–77, by 1977–78 Jackson had his Raiders running hot again, but a losing streak at the end of the season and arguments with the athletic administration brought his tenure to an early end.
+Jackson's legacy at Wright State was laying a solid foundation that helped to launch the high-flying basketball years that followed.

 Ralph Underhill era (1978–1996)

 Ralph Underhill was the most successful coach in Wright State history, with a career total of 356 wins, including leading the team to an NCAA Division II National Championship in the 1982–83 season.

 In 1999–2000 Israel Sheinfeld playing for the Raiders led the Midwestern Collegiate Conference in field goal percentage, at .543, and in rebounds per game, at 7.7.
 He was named to the 2000 All-MCC first team.
 In 2000–2001 he led the conference in two-point field goal percentage, at .595.

 Paul Biancardi era (2003–2005)

-On April 8, 2003 Wright State announced that Paul Biancardi would be the new head coach.
+On April 8, 2003, Wright State announced that Paul Biancardi would be the new head coach.
 Before coaching Wright State, Biancardi was an assistant at St. Louis, Boston College and Ohio State where he coached under Jim O'Brien.
 Recognized nationally, Biancardi was named the No. 1 assistant coach in the country by Hoop Scoop Online.
 In his first season as coach, Wright State finished with a 14–14 record and finished 5th in the Horizon League Standings with a 10–6 conference record and lost to Loyola (IL) in the first round of the conference tournament.
 In the 2004–2005 season Wright State would finish with a 15–15 while finishing 6th in the conference standings with an 8–8 record.
 During the Horizon League tournament the Raiders would beat Butler in the first round but lost to Detroit in the second round.
 In 2005–2006, Wright State's final record was 13–15, with an 8–8 conference record they would finish 7th in the standings.
 The Raiders would once again have an early exit from the Horizon League tournament, losing to UIC in the first round.
 Despite never having a winning season in the three seasons that Biancardi coached at Wright State, it was his recruiting classes that would set the Raiders up for success in the future.
 Wright State and Biancardi agreed to part after the NCAA barred him from recruiting for violating rules while he was an assistant at Ohio State.
 Biancardi's final record at Wright State was 42–44.